Vacuum solutions in the Einstein-Aether Theory: Abstract

 \section{Abstract}

 The Einstein-Aether (EA) theory belongs to a class of modified gravity theories characterized by the introduction of a time-like unit vector field, called aether.
 In this scenario, a preferred frame arises as a natural consequence of a broken Lorentz invariance.
-In the present work we have analyzed {some} possible solutions allowed by the theory.
-Considering a Friedmann-Lema{\^{\i}}tre-Robertson-Walker (FLRW) metric, we obtain exact solutions for two particular cases: (i) a fluid with constant energy density and (ii) a fluid with a null energy density.
-The solutions admit an expanding or contracting system, depending on the value of the parameters involved in the model.
-A bounce, a singular, a constant and an accelerated expansion solution{s} were also obtained, exhibiting the richness of the EA theory from the dynamic point of view of a collapsing {system} or of a cosmological {model}.
-The analysis of energy condition, shows that the presence of aether contributes significantly for the accelerated expansion of the system for the case in which {the energy density is constant}.
-On the other hand, for the vacuum case, the energy conditions are all satisfied.
-The vacuum solutions corresponds to a non-acelerated expansion system in the context of General Relativity (GR) theory.
+In the present work we have obtained and analyzed some exact solutions allowed by this theory for two particular cases {of perfect fluid, both with Friedmann-Lema{\^{\i}}tre-Robertson-Walker (FLRW) symmetry}: (i) a fluid with constant energy density {($p=-\rho_0$)}, and (ii) a fluid with {zero} energy density {($\rho_0=0$)} {, corresponding to the vacuum solution with and without cosmological constant {($\Lambda$)}, respectively.
+Our solutions show that the EA and GR theories do not differentiate each other only by the coupling constants.
+This difference is clearly shown because of the existence of singularities that there are not in GR theory.} {This characteristic appears in the solutions with $p=-\rho_0$ as well as with $\rho_0=0$, where this last one depends only on the aether field.} {Besides, we consider the term of the EA theory in the Raychaudhuri equation and discuss the meaning of the strong energy condition in this scenario and found that this depends on aether field.} The solutions admit an expanding or contracting system.
+A bounce, a singular, a constant and an accelerated expansion solution{s} were also obtained, exhibiting the richness of the EA theory from the dynamic point of view of a collapsing system or of a cosmological model.
+The analysis of energy conditions, {considering an effective fluid} shows that the term of the aether contributes significantly for the accelerated expansion of the system for the case in which the energy density is constant.
+On the other hand, for the vacuum case {($\rho_0=0$)}, the energy conditions are all satisfied for the aether fluid.